EvitaKnits/nigel-is-25/README.md

 ### Lighthouse and Accessibility testing

-I used Lighthouse in Chrome Devtools on each page of my site, using the computer screen size.
+I used Lighthouse in Chrome Devtools on each page of my site, using the mobile setting.

 | Page | Outcome | Bugs
 |----|----|----|